EternityForest/SG1/README.md

 ### radio.sendSG1Reply(uint8_t * data, uint8_t len)

 Same as sendSG1, but sends as a reply to the last message recieved.
-You can reply to anything, except a reply.
+You can reply to anything, except a reply, but it is not guaranteed to work if you reply to things other than requests.

+This is because messages may have not more than one reply, and the system will occasionally send automatic replies to unreliable packets to correct timing errors.

+The system will not do this for request messages, as it knows that the application will be sending them.

 ### radio.sendSG1Request(uint8_t * data, uint8_t len)

 Same as sendSG1, but marks as requesting a reply.
-There is no automatic replies or retransmission, because we want to avoid wasting bandwidth on messages that are only acknowledgements, so we let you do your own replies.
+There is no automatic replies or retransmission, because we want to avoid wasting bandwidth on messages that are only acknowledgements, so we let you do your own replies, and include useful data in them.

 ### radio.isReply(), radio.isRequest()